 \subsubsection{Replications of \citet{nevo2001measuring} and Berry et al. \citeyearpar{berry1995automobile,berry1999voluntary}}

-To further experiment the performance of the inner-loop algorithms, we use \citet{nevo2001measuring} and Berry et al. \citeyearpar{berry1995automobile,berry1999voluntary}'s datasets and estimate demand parameters under different inner-loop algorithms.
+To further examine the performance of inner-loop algorithms, we use the datasets from \citet{nevo2001measuring} and Berry et al. \citeyearpar{berry1995automobile,berry1999voluntary} to estimate demand parameters under different inner-loop algorithms.

-In the numerical experiments presented here, I utilized the PyBLP package (version 0.13.0) in Python (\citealp{conlon2020best}).
-Because the package itself does not allow the new mapping $\delta$-(1), I modified the original PyBLP source code to introduce the new mapping $\delta$-(1).
-In addition, I newly coded the steps of Anderson acceleration.
-Regarding the spectral algorithm, we cannot choose step sizes other than $\alpha_{S2}$, because the dfsane function in the SciPy package the PyBLP relies on only allows $\alpha_{S2}$.
-Hence, I also modified the dfsane function in the SciPy package to allow different step sizes.
-Besides, because the current dfsane function does not allow the iterations without globalization strategies, I modify the code to implement iterations without globalization strategies.
-Note that it rarely changes the results, as shown in Appendix \ref{subsec:Choice-of-step-sizes}.
+In the numerical experiments, the PyBLP package (version 0.13.0) in Python (\citealp{conlon2020best}) was used.
+Because the package itself does not support the new mapping $\delta$-(1), the original PyBLP source code was modified to introduce the new mapping $\delta$-(1).
+In addition, the steps of the Anderson acceleration were newly coded.
+Regarding the spectral algorithm, we cannot choose step sizes other than $\alpha_{S2}$, because the dfsane function in the SciPy package, which the PyBLP relies on, exclusively supports $\alpha_{S2}$.
+Hence, the dfsane function in the SciPy package was modified to allow different step sizes.
+Moreover, because the current dfsane function does not support such iterations without globalization strategies, the code was adjusted to implement such iterations.
+Notably, it rarely affects the results, as shown in the Supplemental Appendix.

 \paragraph*{\citet{nevo2001measuring}'s dataset}